therealsaumil/emux/README.md

 * `run/`: This folder contains scripts necessary to parse the device configuration, preload nvram contents and eventually invoke the userland processes of the device being emulated.
 * `run/launcher`: The main script. `launcher` parses the `devices` file and displays a menu of registered devices.
 Selecting one of the devices will in turn invoke `qemu-system-arm` with the pre-defined QEMU options, corresponding Linux kernel and extracted root file system registered with the device.
 * `template/`: Sample configuration and layout for a new device.
 Make a copy of the template when beginning to emulate a new IoT device.

+The `run/` directory also contains a few commands that can be used from the host to interact with processes running within an ARM-X emulated device.

+* `armxhalt`: Cleanly shut down the emulated device, and unmount all NFS mounts.
+Without a clean shutdown, there's always the risk of stale MFS handles.
+* `armxps`: Remotely enumerate processes running within ARM-X.
+* `armxmaps`: Remotely dump the process memory layout of a process running within ARM-X.
+* `armxgdb`: Attach `gdb` to a process running within ARM-X.

+`armxps`, `armxmaps` and `armxgdb` are explained in detail in the [Debugging With ARM-X][debuggingwitharmx] tutorial.

 Each emulated device contains the following files/directories: